Frequently Asked Questions

 Sorry, but no!

-The only way I can guarantee the quality of my work is if I see it through to completion.
-I do all of my own posts in house.
-I’m spending enough time with each photograph so that I am satisfied every single image that I deliver is up to my standard.
+The only way I can guarantee consistancy in the quality of my work, is if I see it through to completion and not have un-finished work out in public.
+I do all of my post-production in-house.
+I’m spending enough time with each photograph so that I am satisfied that every single image I deliver is up to my standard.